Vishal-Bawa/2-tier-flask-application/README.md

 # 2-tier-flask-application
-1.Prerequisites:
-  a)AWS CLI - For interacting with AWS services. b)Docker - For building and running the containers locally. c)Kubernetes (kubectl) - For managing Kubernetes resources. d)AWS Account - For creating the EKS cluster and related resources.

-2.Project Title:
+1.Project Title:
   This project is a 2-tier Flask application with a PostgreSQL database running on Amazon Elastic Kubernetes Service (EKS).
 It demonstrates how to deploy a web application with a backend database in a containerized environment.

-3.Project Overview:
+2.Project Overview:
   This project is designed to demonstrate how to deploy a Flask application in a containerized environment using AWS EKS.
 It includes: a)A Flask application container that serves the web application. b)A PostgreSQL database container that stores the application's data. c)The app is deployed using Amazon EKS to manage the Kubernetes cluster.

+3.Prerequisites:
+  a)AWS CLI - For interacting with AWS services. b)Docker - For building and running the containers locally. c)Kubernetes (kubectl) - For managing Kubernetes resources. d)AWS Account - For creating the EKS cluster and related resources.

 4.Technologies Used:
   a)Flask - A micro web framework for Python.